HOME :: FINE ART :: ABOUT :: EXHIBITS :: BOOKS :: CONTACT

 About

-My newest paintings, since the pandemic, are of stuffed animals and are oil on canvas, mostly painted at home.
-I am enjoying the richness of the colors which can be achieved with fewer layers than acrylic.
 The “Variant World” series (before Covid-19) is a fantasy of what earth could be like if humans somehow disappeared.
-It's decor style is retro.
 I wanted to let wildlife into human spaces.
-Some still life paintings include an animal gazing at the viewer—as a witness.
+Some paintings include an animal gazing at the viewer—as a witness.
 These works may raise questions about memory and about our collections of stuff.
+I also paint landscapes outdoors.

 Bio

 I grew up in Larchmont, New York.
-After attending SUNY College at New Paltz, I was accepted to their prestigious art program, but decided to go to the University of Colorado.
+After attending SUNY College at New Paltz (I was accepted to their prestigious art program), but decided to go to the University of Colorado.
 There I received my BFA in painting with a minor in art history.
-I love to visit museums to study directly from the masters.
+After a slight detour—I moved to San Francisco with my all-girl punk band and played at the iBeam, Fab Mab, and other clubs—I resumed painting outdoors in Golden Gate Park.

 I've exhibited at bay area galleries, in local and national juried competitions, and my work is housed in corporate and private collections.
-I taught art, design, and Adobe software, both privately, at Expression College, BAVC Media, and at San Francisco City College Extension.
+I taught art and design at Expression College, BAVC Media, San Francisco City College Extension and privately.
 The reason why my website is called "CramptonArts" is that I used to have design and art portfolios online.

 Influences